geteach/t-shirtGEarth/README.md

 1. To create a simplfied css; modifiying Material Design Lite
 2. Create higher contrast panel

-The <a> tags ids are created by Google Earth when user creates a place, line, polygon.
+The anchor tag ids are created by Google Earth when user creates a place, line, polygon.
 The most simple way to get the ids is to create all locations first then export to kml and open in text editor.
 The placemark ids the internal anchors. **Not sure how stable this is, but all my files have worked for over 6 mths.